dreger/audaciousfox.net/_posts/2014-11-10-conceptually-divine.md

 ---
 _Editor's note: Another Monday, another edition of AF.
 Not much on docket this evening, as I'm trying to be ruthless in what I cut from my list of "maybe publishables" that grows throughout the day._

-[Against Productivity](https://medium.com/message/against-productivity-b19f56b67da6) &mdash; This essay took four years for Ms. Norton to write, and you need to take twenty minutes to sit down and read it.
-I may not agree with all her conclusions, but this is the type of discourse that keeps our creativity alive.
+[Against Productivity](https://medium.com/message/against-productivity-b19f56b67da6) &mdash; This essay took four years for Quinn Norton to write, and you need to take twenty minutes to sit down and read it.
+I may not agree with all Ms. Norton's conclusions, but this is the type of discourse that keeps our creativity alive.

 [Apple's Visa](http://store.apple.com/us/browse/finance/instant_credit) &mdash; Interesting that this exists, considering Apple Pay.
 Wouldn't mind my Visa purchases adding up towards free apps, though.